PromptAI/promptdialog/docs/overview.md

 ![02-overview.png](/assets/images/overview/02-overview.png)

 ## Step 2 - Create the local environment
 You can build a local running environment with one line of command.
-For details, please check [local running environement](/docs/local_running_env) and check [install question] (/docs/common_questions/install_questions) if you have any question.
+For details, please check [local running environement](/docs/local_running_env) and check [install question](/docs/common_questions/install_questions) if you have any question.

 ![03-overview.png](/assets/images/overview/03-overview.png)